ImagingDataCommons/slim/README.md

-# SliM: Slide microscopy image display and annotation system for thin clients
+# Slim: Slide microscopy image display and annotation system for thin clients

-A lightweight server-less single-page application based for interactive visualization of digital slide microscopy (SM) images and associated image annotations in standard DICOM format.
+A lightweight server-less single-page application for interactive visualization of digital slide microscopy (SM) images and associated image annotations in standard DICOM format.
 The application is based on the [dicom-microscopy-viewer](https://github.com/MGHComputationalPathology/dicom-microscopy-viewer) library and can simply be placed in front of a [DICOMweb](https://www.dicomstandard.org/dicomweb/) compatible Image Management System (IMS), Picture Archiving and Communication (PACS), or Vendor Neutral Archive (VNA).

 ## Image display